 - at least 5 games for Summer league and Winter Turf league;

-- at least 4 games for all other leagues.
+- at least 4 games for all other leagues

-- 7-on-7: The VUL uses 20 yard end zones and a 10 yard brick (field is 110 yards including endzones, and 40 yards wide)
+- 7-on-7: VUL uses 20 yard end zones and a 10 yard brick (field is 110 yards including endzones, and 40 yards wide)

-- 5-on-5: The field is 23m wide and 65m long in total, with 13m end-zones.
+- 5-on-5: The field is 25 yards wide and 70-72 yards long, with 10-12 yard end-zones.
 There is no brick.

 See Turf Field Layout - use other fields lines if feasible, without altering dimensions too much.

-- 7-on-7 Regular Format ("double-headers")
+- 7-on-7 Regular Format ("double-header")